 Your vehicle is fitted with a fuel filter glow plug system, making it well equipped for operation in winter.
-This ensures that the fuel system remains operational to approx. -24 $^{\circ}$ C, provided you use winter-grade diesel that is safe to -15 $^{\circ}$ C.
+This ensures that the fuel system remains operational to approx. -24°C , provided you use winter-grade diesel which is safe to -15°C .

-However, if the fuel has waxed to such an extent that the engine will not start at temperatures of under -24 $^{\circ}$ C, simply place the vehicle in a warm place for a while.
+However, if the fuel has waxed to such an extent that the engine will not start at temperatures of under -24°C, simply place the vehicle in a warm place for a while.